 The only thing better than apple picking is apple dipping!
-Follow Paula’s Caramel Apple how to and take even the sweetest honey crisp to the next level of ooey gooey caramel goodness.
-Happy Halloween, ya’ll!
+Follow Paula’s Caramel Apple How-To, and take even the sweetest honey crisp to the next level with ooey, gooey caramel goodness.
+Happy fall, y’all!

 Step 1: You will need 1 bag of caramel candies, craft sticks, apples, a sheet tray lined with parchment, and a selection of candies all roughly chopped.
 (We used candy corns, Reese’s pieces, chopped nuts, m&ms, and marshmallows.
 It’s fun to get creative!)